christoskaparakis/Coursera_Capstone/Final_Report.md

 </p>
 <h2 id="methodology">3.
 Methodology</h2>
 <h3 id="feature-extraction">3.1.
 Feature Extraction</h3>
 <p align="justify">For feature extraction One Hot Encoding is used in terms of categories.
 Therefore, each feature is a category that belongs to a venue.
 Each feature becomes binary, this means that 1 means this category is found in the venue and 0 means the opposite.
-Then, all the venues are grouped by the neighborhoods, computing at the same time the mean.
+Then, all the venues are grouped by the boroughs, computing at the same time the mean.
 This will give us a venue for each row and each column will contain the frequency of occurrence of that particular category.</p>
 <h3 id="unsupervised-learning">3.2.
 Unsupervised Learning</h3>
-<p align="justify">The purpose of doing unsupervised learning in this case is to find similarities between neighborhoods.
+<p align="justify">The purpose of doing unsupervised learning in this case is to find similarities between boroughs.
 For this reason we will implement a clustering algorithm, specifically a K-Means algorithm due to its simplicity and its approach in finding similarities and patterns. </p>
 <ul>
 <li><strong>K-Means:</strong></li>
 </ul>